SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 MetaCI on local machine
 =======================

-As mentioned earlier MetaCI can be configured locally.
+As mentioned above, MetaCI can be configured locally.
 To achieve this follow the instructions provided in `RUNNING.rst`_.

 .. _RUNNING.rst: https://github.com/SFDO-Tooling/MetaCI/blob/feature/docker/RUNNING.RST